altitudelabs/metisa-js/README.md

 |   |   content for script tag
 ├── builders
 |   contains scripts to build files into /dist
+├── deploy
+|   deploy scripts
+├── doc
+|   Documentation for Metisa javascript sdk.
+|   This directory will be used to deploy documentation to Github pages
 ```

 **Run it locally**